National Council Licensure Examination: Question types

 Most of the questions of the NCLEX exam are worded questions with multiple choice answers.
 In recent years, however, the NCSBN has added new format questions which do not involve simple multiple-choice selection.
 Examples of the new formats include identifying and selecting a particular area of a drawn body part, selecting multiple correct answers via check boxes, free response mathematical questions usually involving medication calculations, and ordering the steps of a medical or nursing procedure.

 Questions on the NCLEX exam are of three different types or levels: Level 1, Level 2, and Level 3.
 Level 1 questions are the most basic questions and make up less than 10 percent of the total questions.
-Level 1 questions test the individual’s knowledge and understanding.
+Level 1 questions test the individual's knowledge and understanding.
 These questions require the individual to recall specific facts and information.
 Level 2 questions require an additional level of thinking in order to answer the question.
 In these types of questions, the individual will be required to know specific information and then use it to interpret or analyze the question.
 Level 2 questions are analysis and application type questions.
 Level 3 questions are the most complex type of question on the NCLEX.
 These questions require the individual to judge, evaluate, and combine information.
-The individual will have to apply the rules, facts, and processes they know and then make decisions about what is best for the patient’s care based on the situation.
+The individual will have to apply the rules, facts, and processes they know and then make decisions about what is best for the patient's care based on the situation.
 What makes level 3 questions difficult is the likely existence of more than one correct answer forcing the individual to decide which answer is the best choice.
 Level 2 and Level 3 questions make up about 95 percent of the questions on the NCLEX exam.
 However, it is possible for the exam to have no Level 1 question.

-Multiple platforms took are in business to attempt to equip students with the tools to pass the exams, including Kaplan, UWorld, and Kahn with different methodology from sample questions mirroring the actual exam to assist in active and personalized learning.
+Multiple education platforms offer test preparation programs that aim to help students study and pass the exams.
+Kaplan, UWorld, and Khan Academy offer sample questions mirroring the actual exam to assist in active and personalized learning.